In Perfect Harmony, acrylic paint & mirrors, 80"x48"x2"

 The Orifice II, embroidery, needlework, beads, glass, 30"x30"x2"

 I had the paintings replicated in hand embroidery and needlework.
-Needlework is one of the hallmark arts and craft of tradition in Pakistan and South Asia.
-Growing up, this is the art medium I learned in school until I went to the art college.
-These works show the parallel art media, the indigenous cultural craft and the traditional fine art.
+Needlework is one of the hallmark craft traditions of Pakistan and South Asia.
+Growing up, this is the art medium I learned in school and at home until I went to art college.
+These works show the parallel art media, the indigenous cultural craft paired with the traditional fine art medium of painting.

 COPYRIGHT © 2017